Skip to main content

 #

-The Swedish Army Mess Kit M40 is one of those classic pieces of military surplus that bushcrafters keep coming back to, and for good reason.
-It’s a compact, nested cooking system — essentially two aluminium pots that stack together with a windscreen/stove base.
-You can run it on a small wood fire, an alcohol burner, or even solid fuel tablets.
+The Swedish M40 army mess kit is one of those military surplus classics bushcrafters keep coming back to, and for good reason.
+It is a compact, nested cooking system: essentially two aluminium pots with a windscreen that doubles as the stove base.
+You can run it on a small wood fire, an alcohol burner or solid fuel.
+I bought mine used, the surplus market is full of them.

 The shelter